 ● The Jester brand archetype

-A funny, teasing, joyful, sometimes even mocking brand.
+The jester archetype is a funny, teasing, joyful, sometimes even mocking brand.
 Its mission?
 Having fun, putting smiles on people’s faces and offering pleasure!
-One of such brands is Danio, whose brand hero is a funny creature called The Grumbler.
+One of such jester brands is Danio, whose brand hero is a funny creature called The Grumbler.

 ● The Everyman archetype

 A down-to-earth, by no means selfish, similar to an empathetic community member brand.
-Wants to be perceived as a regular member of the society.
+The everyman brand wants to be perceived as a regular member of the society.
 In this category, you will most often find companies related to the products or services we use and need every day, such as VISA.

 ● The Lover brand archetype

-This archetype is embodied by sensual, emotional and attractive brands.
-Sensual pleasure is the main mission.
-Examples?
-Channel and Durex.
+The lover archetype is embodied by sensual, emotional and attractive brands.
+Sensual pleasure is the main mission of the lover personality.
+Examples of a lover brand?
+Chanel and Durex.

 The pursuit of mastery